databio/pepatac/docs/run-bulker.md

   -O $HOME/pepatac_test
 ```

-With a single core, this will take 20-30 minutes to complete.
+With a single processor, this will take 20-30 minutes to complete.

 #### Run the pipeline using looper

-Since `bulker` automatically direct any calls to required software to instead be executed in containers, we can just run our project the exact same way we would when we installed everything natively!
+Since `bulker` automatically directs any calls to required software to instead be executed in containers, we can just run our project the exact same way we would when we installed everything natively!

 **Run the pipeline with looper and manual asset specifications**
 ```console